simplyatul/bin/README.md

 ## Intro
-Check my article [Fetching Your Aliases] to know more about how to use this repo.
+Check the article [Fetching Your Aliases] to know more about how to use this repo.

 ## Quick commands